 - Stop what you are doing!
 Close the door if it is appropriate or go into a meeting room.
 Sometimes just knowing someone cares can be reassuring. - 2.
 They have come to you because they trust you, so listen to them carefully and tell them you are concerned and you are there to help them. - 3.
-Encourage them to get help this can involve suggesting you go with them to speak to HR or a partner or helping them call Optum (our EAP partner) on 1300 361 008 (this service is available toll-free, 24/7).
-Visit the "People" tile on the intranet for more information. - 4.
+Encourage them to get help this can involve suggesting you go with them to speak to HR or a partner or helping them call their EAP partner. - 4.
 Encourage them to postpone any decisions and not do anything drastic.

-- 5. If you're not sure what to say, you might try saying "I'm worried about you how do you feel?". - 6.
+- If you're not sure what to say, you might try saying "I'm worried about you - how do you feel?". - 6.
 It is okay to ask them if they are thinking about suicide this will help them talk about feelings and plans (which is the first step to getting help). - Tell someone (an HR manager or a partner you trust) in the first instance - do not keep it to yourself.